Cancelling or Postponing Events, Programs or Services

 As many programs and events are already being cancelled and postponed, we encourage you to contact us should you anticipate not being able to fulfill any SSCF granting requirements; email email@example.com and/or firstname.lastname@example.org to start a discussion about possible options.

 G. Murray and Edna Forbes Foundation Fund

-Grant Purpose: Project grants to support general charitable purposes in the South Saskatchewan Area.
+The purpose of the grant is to support general charitable purposes in the South Saskatchewan area.